Chapter 1:

 To think that I’d have to set my school ablaze to feel that again.
 That warmth.
 However destructive it is, at least I can feel it.
 It’s a sensation.
 It fills the night.
 ‘Better than its deceiving silence.

-As I climb up the stairs, part of the ceiling comes off with a thud behind me, followed by a rafter crushing the steps, the walls.
+As I climb up the stairs, behind me part of the ceiling comes off with a thud, followed by a rafter crushing the steps.

 “Burn.”

 The word escapes my lips as I watch the way the flames inflate, devouring my school’s walls with insatiable appetite.
-An indifferent expression over my features as I take a few steps forward before clutching the fence.
+It’s with an indifferent expression that I take a few steps forward, before clutching the fence.

 “Burn with me.”